sr39/gizmo-debug/scripts/gizmo_documentation.md

 But if you are unsure whether or not you have permission to use a module, please contact the developers.
 If you do not know whether or not you have permission to use some module, and it is *not* in the public code, the only safe assumption is that you *do not* have that permission.

 For example, a few of the modules in GIZMO are specifically developed either as part of the FIRE project or are imported from GADGET-3, these have specific, known policies.
 Any projects using the FIRE stellar and/or black hole feedback physics routines must be agreed to by the entire FIRE core development team (PFH, D. Keres, C.A.
 Faucher-Giguere, and E. Quataert), and the FIRE collaboration has a requirement that project plans be approved by the collaboration before work begins, and that authorship be offered to all the team members and papers be distributed internally among the collaboration before they are made public.
-GADGET-3 has long-standing user policies set by its main developer, V. Springel; if you had permissions to use a specific module in GADGET-3, it is probably safe to assume that permission extends to its imported version in GIZMO, but if you are unsure, Volker is the person to contact.
+GADGET-3 has long-standing user policies set by its main developer, V. Springel; if you had permissions to use a specific module in GADGET-3, it is probably safe to assume that permission extends to its imported version in GIZMO, but if you are unsure and the code is not public, Volker is the person to contact.
 Many other modules were developed by individual students/postdocs, as part of their ongoing research, and are proprietary - they can only be used with explicit permission from the developer.

 Users who violate these policies will have their access to the private version[s] of **GIZMO** immediate revoked.